Shalika22/shalika-academic/content/home/experience.md

     date_start: '2022-07-12'
     date_end: '2024-08-16'
     description: |2-
-      • Engineered features for financial worksheet optimization, improving performance and delivering 500 calculations across 300 columns under 30 ms
+      - Engineered features for financial worksheet optimization, improving performance and delivering 500 calculations across 300 columns under 30 ms
-      • Led the development of a novel Peer Appreciation application, including designing database models, writing PL/SQL packages, and creating REST APIs to support new functionality
+      - Led the development of a novel Peer Appreciation application, including designing database models, writing PL/SQL packages, and creating REST APIs to support new functionality
-      • Engineered UI pages and reduced page loading times by 50% through REST API optimization, significantly enhancing application performance
+      - Engineered UI pages and reduced page loading times by 50% through REST API optimization, significantly enhancing application performance
-      • Led the entire ER for Generate and Publish Anniversary Awards, which involved writing a new PL/SQL package, modifying existing REST APIs, and working on VBCS report pages
+      - Led the entire ER for Generate and Publish Anniversary Awards, which involved writing a new PL/SQL package, modifying existing REST APIs, and working on VBCS report pages
-      • Created the Celebrate Comments and Likes REST APIs and developed an algorithm to display relevant posts in the feed
+      - Created the Celebrate Comments and Likes REST APIs and developed an algorithm to display relevant posts in the feed
-      • Involved in the developing of the merge automation scripts to increase the developers' productivity
+      - Involved in the developing of the merge automation scripts to increase the developers' productivity

-  - title: Machine Learning Intern
+  - title: ML Research Intern (Computer Vision)
     company: Felix Solutions AI
     company_url: ''
     company_logo: big_logo